blockstarter/whitebox/README.md

 ### Live Server

 Code as a service Business Model
+You can upload your code and earn money from it's usage
 ---------------------------

-You can upload your code and earn money from it's usage
+This is centralized demo

 Install